- Awards + Funding

 The award will get applied to your student account and will be applied to all fees and tuition first.
 If your account has a credit balance, the money will be automatically sent to your bank account in accordance with the refund schedule.
 Major delays occur if you are not enrolled in Direct Deposit.

 How to Print an Official Receipt

 Graduate and Postdoctoral Studies is unable to print or generate a receipt for you.

 How much do I owe?

 - Log in to goSFU

 - Press “view all” to see the long or short history of charges and payments

 If you are uncertain about your health, finances, time or other resources, you are advised to be conservative in committing yourself to classes.
 Although the University allows graduate students to drop classes up to week 9, refund dates still apply.

-If a withdrawal is after week 9 due to extenuating circumstances, a portion of your tuition may be adjusted.
+If a withdrawal is after week 9 due to extenuating circumstances (see Withdrawal under Extenuating Circumstances, or WE), a portion of your tuition may be adjusted.
 Financial hardship alone is not sufficient for granting an appeal for a refund of tuition fees.